Operational Issues

 A. Two possibilities:

-2.If no prefix filter is in play, Pathagoras may be reading clause names from a Master Clause Table (MCT).
+2.If no prefix filter is in play, Pathagoras may be reading clause names from a Clause Name Table.
 When the Clause Selection Screen is in view, look in the lower right quadrant of the screen, to the left of the Cancel/Close button.
-If there is the letter 'M' inside of a square box, that signals that a Master Clause Table is in operation.
-Click the More>> button to display the MCT options and either regenerate or delete the MCT.
+If there is the letter 'T' inside of a square box, that signals that a Clause Name 'T'able is in operation.
+Click the More>> button to display the Clause Name Table options and either regenerate or delete the Table.
 All terms should appear the next time the Clause Selection Screen is displayed.

 Q. I moved my glossary/folder of clauses to a new location.
 What steps do I need to take to make sure that Pathagoras will recognize the new location?